 Conveniently located just by the Louvre Museum, the Caves du Louvre is a wine-tasting experience which will guide you through the French wine making process and introduce you to a number of different French wines.
 Which you get to drink.

 The tour is set in an actual 18th century wine cellar which originally housed the wine collection of the French King.
 Not a bad setting to learn about French wine we think!
-The tour is available either self-guided with an app (in which case you get a free bottle of wine to go), or you can opt to do the tour with a guide.

-If you aren’t into wine tasting, there are a number of nearby cafes and restaurants where you can refresh and revive.
 We can recommend afternoon tea at Le Meurice, the Ritz or the Hotel de Crillon if you like afternoon tea (see our guide to the best afternoon tea in Paris if so).
-For a shorter and less expensive experience, the hot chocolate at Angelina Cafe is also superb.

 Arc de Triomphe

-We’re going to finish off the second day of our three day Paris itinerary with a visit to the Arc de Triomphe, another of Paris’s iconic landmarks.
+We’re going to finish off the second day of our three-day Paris itinerary with a visit to the Arc de Triomphe, another of Paris’s iconic landmarks.
 From the Louvre you can either take public transport here, or you can walk up the Champs Elysees, Paris’s most famous shopping street.

 As you journey up into the monument, you will also come to a museum which details some of its history.
 Below the monument, you will also find the tomb of the unknown soldier.

 To get to the Arc de Triomphe, don’t try and cross the traffic roundabout.
 Head to one of the underpasses, and cross in safety.
-Going up inside the Arc de Triomphe carries a fee, holders of the Paris Pass get free access with skip the line privileges.

 Paris Itinerary: Day 3

-On the last day of our 3 day Paris itinerary we’re heading out of the city centre to take in one of Paris’s most famous Royal Palaces.
+On the last day of our 3-day Paris itinerary, we’re heading out of the city centre to take in one of Paris’s most famous Royal Palaces.
 We’re also including some extra sights in the city at the end if you can tear yourself away.

 Versailles

-The really nice things about having 3 days in Paris is that you have the flexibility to go a little further out of the centre.
 My suggestion for your third day is to visit Versailles, the incredible palace that was the seat of French political power and home to French Royalty, including Louis XVI and Marie Antoinette.

 To truly appreciate Versailles, I would suggest allocating at least half a day of your third day in Paris, if not more.
 There is easily enough to see here to fill an entire day, which is why we don’t recommend coming here on our two day Paris itinerary.

 We suggest starting off by touring the Palace.
-You’ll want to get here for opening time, as this is a really popular tourist attraction and it get busier as the day goes on.
+You’ll want to get here for opening time, as this is a really popular tourist attraction and it gets busier as the day goes on.
 Once you have toured the Palace and seen such highlights as the incredible Hall of Mirrors and the Kings Grand Apartments, you can head outside, where there is a great deal more to see.

 A walk in the incredible (and vast!) gardens is a must.
-We particularity enjoyed heading over to Marie Antoinette’s estate, which is a slightly quieter part of the gardens, and home to a small model farm, tucked away temples, and walking paths.
+We particularity enjoy heading over to Marie Antoinette’s estate, which is a slightly quieter part of the gardens, and home to a small model farm, tucked away temples, and walking paths.

 It’s very easy to spend a whole day exploring Versailles and the grounds, and don’t feel bad if you do, it’s totally worth it.

-Visiting Versailles is quite easy, you can get a train (RER C) from central Paris to the Gare de Versailles Chateau Rive Gauche, and from the train station to the Palace it is a well sign-posted ten minute walk.
-Fast-track entry to the Palace, Gardens and other Versailles attractions is included on the Paris Pass – although you will still need to join the security line.
+Visiting Versailles is quite easy, you can get a train (RER C) from central Paris to the Gare de Versailles Chateau Rive Gauche, and from the train station to the Palace it is a well sign-posted ten to fifteen minute walk.

 Montmartre